 Is there a better thing than waking up under a massive snow fall during Christmas holidays?
 I don’t think so!
 And as we were hoping for some snow, Canada did not disappoint!
 About 20 cm, and continuous snow falling for the whole morning.
 So after a super long breakfast, a lot of chatting, we headed to the city to see more of it and also enjoy walking in the snow (yup, we all love it!)

-We started our visit by the lower area of the city, and so walked around the district called “Petit Champlain”, which is rather touristy, unless you come not too late in the morning are around lunch time!
+We started our visit by the lower area of the city, and so walked around the district called “Petit Champlain”, which is rather touristy.
+Unless you come not too late in the morning are around lunch time!
 We saw some really nice building, and really spent our time in the city, going into stores that looked nice, and without being rushed.
-We got some lunch, and walked outside until we were too cold to move.
+After having lunch, and walked outside until we were too cold to move.
 Then we headed to a little pub and continued our walk around the Old Market.
 We decided to shorten our walk there as the sun has been setting and the sidewalks were instantly freezing.
 We just went back to our place and played cards for a lonnng while!

 Day 3: Hiking in Parc National de la Jacques Cartier